Last Updated on July 5, 2021 by Oddmund Groette

 The Outsiders, William Thorndike, page xiii

-Thorndike goes on with defining what options management have in where to allocate capital.
+Thorndike goes on with defining what kind of options management has where to allocate capital.
 Roughly speaking, a company has five options in which to spend the retained earnings (in no preferred order):

 - Reinvest into the existing business(es) (organic growth).